mmazzarolo/react-native-modal-datetime-picker/README.md

 <img src="https://raw.githubusercontent.com/mmazzarolo/react-native-modal-datetime-picker/master/.github/datetimepicker-ios.gif" />
 </p>

-This library exposes a cross-platform interface for showing the native date-picker and time-picker inside a modal.
+This library exposes a cross-platform interface for showing the native date-picker and time-picker inside a modal, providing a unified user and developer experience.
-You will have an unified user experience, you won't have to worry anymore about testing the device platform and you won't have to programmatically call the Android TimePicker/DatePicker APIs.

 ## Setup